Oil Paint

 What is it?

-It is a painting approach to building layers of paint that will stay flexible after the paint is dry.
+It is a painting approach that builds layers of paint that remain flexible after drying.
 The painting will then have fewer cracks in the paint over time.

 What's the Rule?

-The "fat over lean" rule states that any bottom layers of paint are thinner or "leaner" than the top layers.
+The "fat over lean" rule states that the bottom layers of paint are thinner, or "leaner," than the top layers.

 Tonking